· Programming · 12 min read

 And "Beginner"?
 That is an even wider net.
 The person in week one and the person in month three are both "Beginner," but they need completely different things.

 Three categories for infinite variety.
-Your coaches bridge the gap with guesswork.
-Some days they get it right.
-Most days they do not.
-And when they get it wrong, members end up doing workouts that are too hard, too easy, or flat-out inappropriate for where they are.
+Every coach closing that gap on their own -- no shared page, no calibrated target.
+When the call misses, members end up doing workouts that are too hard, too easy, or flat-out inappropriate for where they are.

 And then they leave.